 The network Radio settings has four Mode options.
 These determine the communication speed and potential communication range for devices in the network.

-- Long range (Optimum): Currently only for BETA testing.
-Evolution networks only.
-This mode is suitable ONLY for Casambi devices using our latest CBM-003 that has Bluetooth 5.0 Long Range capabilities.
-It has the optimum settings in terms of communication speed and range.
+- Long Range Max (0.125 Mbit/s) BETA: Optimised for small to mid-size outdoor networks (recommended 75 nodes max.) with no data requirements.
+Best communication range.
+Compatible devices only.
+This mode is suitable ONLY for Casambi devices using our latest CBM-003 that has Bluetooth 5.0 Long Range capabilities

 Long range modes are only available for Evolution networks.
 The options will not be displayed if creating a Classic network.